Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Hearing Normal in both ears

-General health No condition affecting safe performance of duties
+General fitness No condition affecting safe performance of railway duties

-Colour vision deficiency is a disqualifying condition for Track Maintainer and Point Man posts — these roles involve reading colour-coded signals.
+Colour vision deficiency disqualifies candidates for Track Maintainer and Point Man posts — these roles involve reading colour-coded track signals.
+Candidates with colour blindness may explore other Group D post options (Hospital Attendant, Helper in non-field departments) that carry lower medical grade requirements.

-Month 3 Static GK from Lucent’s GK.
-Current Affairs from monthly magazine.
+Month 3 — Static GK and Current Affairs

 Mathematics NCERT Class 6–10 Maths + R.S.
 Aggarwal Arithmetic